-The deployable archive has the name project\name.ctf.
-If you use the Production Server Compiler app to create a deployable archive, the archive is available in the for\redistribution folder of the deployment project.
-If you use the mcc command to create a deployable archive, you can specify an output folder to create the deployable archive.
+The deployable archive has the name project_name.ctf.
+If you use the Production Server Compiler app to create a deployable archive, the archive is available in the for_redistribution folder of the deployment project.
+If you use the compiler.build.productionServerArchive function to create a deployable archive, you can specify an output folder to create the deployable archive.

-For an on-premises server instance, copy the deployable archive into the auto\deploy folder of your server instance.
-You can add a deployable archive into the auto\deploy folder of a running server - the server monitors this folder dynamically and processes the deployable archives that are added to the auto\deploy folder.
+For on-premises server instances managed using the command line, copy the deployable archive into the folder specified by the auto-deploy-root property.
+By default, the server uses the auto_deploy folder in your server instance.
+You can add a deployable archive into the auto_deploy folder of a running server.
+The server monitors this folder dynamically and processes the deployable archives that are added to the auto_deploy folder.

-For a server deployment on Azure® and AWS®, use the dashboard to upload and share applications.
-For more information, see "Upload MATLAB Application" and "Upload MATLAB Applications".
+For on-premises server instances managed using the dashboard and server deployments on Azure® and AWS®, use the dashboard and cloud dashboard, respectively, to upload and share MATLAB applications.
+For uploading applications for server deployments in Azure, see "Upload MATLAB Application" and "Upload MATLAB Applications".
+For uploading applications for server deployments in AWS, see "Upload MATLAB Application" and "Upload MATLAB Applications".

-Production Server Compiler | mcc | productionServerCompiler
+Production Server Compiler | productionServerCompiler | mcc